Keeping Children Safe in Education (KCSIE): summary

-You must provide your LA with certain information when removing a child from your school roll.
+Your school must provide your LA with certain information when removing a child from your school roll.
 This is because children missing from education, particularly persistently, can be an indicator of a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation.

 Elective home education (EHE)

-Looked after children (LAC) and previously LAC
+Looked-after children (LAC) and previously LAC

 The most common reason for children becoming 'looked after' is as a result of abuse and/or neglect.

-- This person should be appropriately trained
+- This person must be appropriately trained

-- The DSL has details of the child’s social worker and the name of the virtual school head (VSH) in the authority that looks after the child
+- The DSL has details of the child’s social worker and the name of the virtual school head in the authority that looks after the child

 Children needing mental health support

-Governing boards should make sure there are:
+You should make sure there are:

 - Routes to escalate concerns